EVENTS

 MOVIE NIGHT!!!

-At the Oscars in March, the star of Oppenheimer, Cillian Murphy, dedicated his award to “peacemakers everywhere.”
+At the 2024 Oscars, the star of Oppenheimer, Cillian Murphy, dedicated his award to “peacemakers everywhere.”
 That is US!
 You and SF Bay PSR, and all our affiliated partners in the peace movement!

 For your discussion: